SayantanPal/DS-Algo-Coding-Practice/README.md

         ii) If min/max, mostly every counts of items are considered.
 So, do 1 + each recursive call and at the end of subset formation at base condition target == 0, return 0 always and consider default take value as either Integer MIN_VALUE or MAX_VALUE and return main logic as Math.min/max(take, notTake)
             If count total ways, then count of 1 is needed at the end of subset formation.
 So, at the end of subset formation at base condition target == 0, return 1 to mark it as a possible valid subset and consider default take value as 0 and return main logic as take + notTake

-        iii) During Min calculation, invalid states should be marked as 1000000000 and not Integer.MAX_VALUE since adding any element to Integer.MAX_VALUE will result in integer overflow
+        iii) During Min calculation, in case of invalid state, returning invalid values should be marked as 1000000000 and not Integer.MAX_VALUE since adding any element to Integer.MAX_VALUE will result in integer overflow
-             During Max calculation, invalid states should be marked as -1000000000 and not Integer.MIN_VALUE since adding any element to Integer.MIN_VALUE will result in integer underflow
+             During Max calculation, in case of invalid state, returning invalid values should be marked as -1000000000 and not Integer.MIN_VALUE since adding any element to Integer.MIN_VALUE will result in integer underflow

         In all the problems mostly, the values are given in terms of array and the partly forming weights are either separate weight array(Knapsack) or values itself(coin change) or index itself(rod cutting)